Church of St James, Liverpool: Exterior

 St James is constructed in red brick with stone dressings.
 Its plan consists of a five-bay nave, a chancel, and a west tower.
 Along the sides of the nave are two tiers of round-headed windows.
 The tower is in four stages with an embattled parapet.
 Its third stage contains clock faces, and in the top stage are paired louvred bell openings.

+Graveyard

+There used to be graves and vaults in the churchyard.
+John Lightbody noted his family vault in 1863 as shown in the photograph.

 Interior

 The architectural style of the interior is "conventionally Georgian".
 There are galleries on three sides, carried on slim quatrefoil cast iron columns.
 The columns are the earliest existing examples in Liverpool of cast iron columns, and are one of the earliest examples of them in England.
 The timber roof is open, with Norman-style arches.
 The east window is stained glass designed by Henry Holiday, dated 1881.
 There are monuments dating from the late-18th and the early-19th centuries.
 Many of the monuments relate to the slave trade.